Beth3346/elr-sass-style-guide/README.md

 + List related properties together
 + Always use scss syntax
 + Always use shorthand rules
-+ Use hex color codes unless transparancy is needed.
++ Use hex color codes.
 + Avoid trailing spaces
 + All compiled CSS should be compressed
 + Don't just add new styles to the end of the file.
 Locate and update existing selectors.